Towards a Culture of Inclusion

 Leaders are in a unique position to contribute to the creation of a more inclusive legal community.
 By virtue of their positions, they can engage others through their example and clearly demonstrate the importance their organizations place in this work.
 What a powerful statement about the Pittsburgh legal community to have our leaders, at all levels within our organizations, as well as recognized future leaders, step up to participate and contribute to the series.

 People ready to commit to a sustained effort can choose to be certified as Ally-Ready, while others may want to dip in and out of the series.
-Anyone can be an ally because privilege is intersectional — in other words, a White person can be an ally to a Black person but a Black man can also be an ally to a woman, White or Black, and a Black woman can be an ally to a disabled person or a member of the LGBTQ community, and on and on and on.
+Anyone can be an ally because privilege is intersectional — in other words, a White person can be an ally to a Black person but a Black man can also be an ally to a woman, White or Black, and a Black woman can be an ally to a person with a disability or a member of the LGBTQ community, and on and on and on.
 Besides, as we all know, diverse teams are more creative problem solvers and so the more diverse our participants, the better our outcomes likely will be.

 And, of course, only volunteers may participate.
 This is not a remedial program for “bad” people, but rather a program for “good” people who want to contribute even more — or perhaps want to contribute for the first time.